About Charles Keidan

 Today, at Keidan Philanthropy, Charles advises people and organisations on the most effective ways to use philanthropy, law, and campaigning for social change.

 He is a special advisor to Liberty, the UK's leading human rights organisation and a non-executive director and columnist at Dutch philanthropy publication, World of Philanthropy.
 He is also a co-founder of the Law for Change Fund which has backed over 100 legal actions since its founding in 2023.
-Law for Change pursues legal actions to hold governments, public bodies and companies to account when they abuse their power.
-Charles also co-founded the Tenacious Awards which funds some of the UK's leading public interest campaigners and journalists.
+Law for Change funds legal actions to hold governments, public bodies and companies to account when they abuse their power.
+Charles also co-founded the Tenacious Awards which funds the UK's leading public interest campaigners and journalists.

 Charles lives in west London with his civil partner and their three children.